Iftach Alony: Television and Art

 During his years as an architect, Alony also devised and produced various cultural projects, including: "Story from the Movies" (six Israeli dramas based on Israeli fiction), in collaboration with The New Fund for Cinema and TV, which was aired on Channel 2, Telad Network;

-he served as executive producer of the film "To Each His Everest", following a group of people with special needs to the Everest Base Camp.
+he served as executive producer of the film "To Each His Everest," following a group of people with special needs to the Everest Base Camp.
 He also produced various travel films broadcast on channel 2, including: “Kailash,” about a journey to the mountain holy to Hinduism and Buddhism, which included a personal meeting and extended interview with the Dalai Lama in Dharamshala, an interview that deeply influenced Alony later in life; the series "The Seven Peaks", which followed the journey of mountain climber Doron Erel to the highest mountain on every continent;

 he was also the executive producer of the film "Monks in the Desert – Spiritual Warriors", screened at the Amsterdam International Documentary Film Festival.

-Iftach Alony also initiated and participated in various delegations, which included accompanying hunters of the Inuit tribe to the Baffin Island in the Canadian Arctic Archipelago, and journeys to the Libyan Desert, the regions of the Caucasus (where he climbed Mount Elbrus), India, Nepal and Tibet.
+Iftach Alony also initiated and participated in various delegations, which included accompanying hunters of the Inuit tribe to the Baffin Island in the Canadian Arctic Archipelago, and journeys to the Libyan Desert, the regions of the Caucasus (where he climbed Mount Elbrus), India, Nepal, and Tibet.

 In 2005, Alony founded "Block—City/Media/Theory/Architecture", a multidisciplinary urban magazine.
 Alony was the magazine's co-editor-in-chief.
-The magazine was distributed by Keter publishing house, and supported by Mifal HaPayis Council for the Culture and Arts.
+The magazine was distributed by Keter Publishing House and supported by the Mifal HaPayis Council for the Culture and Arts.

-The magazine's wide scope of activities included organizing symposia on urban-cultural topics; participating in the first Bat-Yam Biennale of Landscape Urbanism (bus stations as living spaces); curating the exhibition "Insomnia" in the Petach-Tikva museum of Art; participating in the exhibition “Temporary Cities” in Barcelona.
+The magazine's wide range of activities included organizing symposia on urban-cultural topics, participating in the first Bat-Yam Biennale of Landscape Urbanism (bus stations as living spaces), curating the exhibition "Insomnia" in the Petach-Tikva Museum of Art, and participating in the exhibition “Temporary Cities” in Barcelona.